-Admission to the Master of Accountancy Program is open to qualified graduates of recognized colleges and universities.
+Admission to the Master of Accountancy Program is open to qualified graduates of accredited United States colleges and universities who hold a Bachelor's degree in accounting.

 In addition to submitting an application online, the major requirements for admission are: